Best VPN for Steam 2023: Play Blocked Games?

 Establish a VPN connection to the country you'd like to access Steam with.

 Step 4: Go to Steam's website and log in.
 Select a game and add it to your shopping cart.
-You won't need to buy it, but simply put it in your shopping cart.
+You won't buy it yet, just add it to your shopping cart.

 Put any game in your shopping cart: You won't need to purchase it.